Pulsar™ Atom Precision Pellet Extruder

 # Water Cooling Add-On

-The Pulsar™ Atom comes with an air cooling system, engineered to operate effectively at ambient temperatures not exceeding 50°C. To enhance operating temperature, we offer the choice of incorporating water cooling blocks, allowing for sustained functionality at temperatures of up to 150°C. The two available blocks are:
+The Pulsar™ Atom comes with an air cooling system, engineered to operate effectively at ambient temperatures not exceeding 60°C. To enhance operating temperature, we offer the choice of incorporating a water cooling system allowing for sustained functionality at temperatures of up to 150°C. The two water loops are:

 Pulsar Atom Water Cooling Add-On